Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 104: Driving lessons - Top tips for a smooth road ahead

-Send us a text Whether your teen is currently learning to drive, or those days are in the future, it helps to prepare ahead.
-Both Rachel and Susie have teens learning, so it's a great time for Rachel to go through all of the ...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Whether your teen is currently learning to drive, or those days are in the future, it helps to prepare ahead.
+Both Rachel and Susie have teens learning, so it's a great time for Rachel to go through all of the tips and data to help us all think ahead about what is involved and how to make their life behind the wheel as safe and smooth as possible.
+The free RISK ANTICIPATION driving course: https://www…

 Listen to the Episode